How to Become a Hospital Interpreter

 Necessary Skills and Qualities

 Oral and written fluency in both English and a foreign language are absolute requirements for hospital interpreters.
 Aspiring interpreters should also have in-depth knowledge of the culture of their prospective patients.
 Interpreters rely on strong interpersonal and self-management skills in order to facilitate communication while remaining impartial and objective.
-These professionals must be adept at thinking on their feet and have excellent short-term memory ability.
+These professionals must be adept at thinking on their feet and have excellent short-term memory.
 Finally, hospital interpreters must demonstrate strong commitment to professionalism and ethics, especially in the area of patient confidentiality.

 Opportunities for Advancement